LedgerHQ/app-bitcoin-new/doc/bitcoin.md

 #### Description

 Using the information in the PSBT and the wallet description, this command verifies what inputs are internal and what output matches the pattern for a change address.
-After validating all the external outputs and the transaction fee with the user, it signs each of the internal inputs; each signature is sent to the client using the YIELD command, encoded as `<input_index> <signature>`, where the `input_index` is a Bitcoin style varint (currently, always 1 byte).
+After validating all the external outputs and the transaction fee with the user, it signs each of the internal inputs; each signature is sent to the client using the YIELD command, encoded as `<input_index> <pubkey_len> <pubkey> <signature>`, where the `input_index` is a Bitcoin style varint.

+If `P2` is `0` (version `0` of the protocol), `pubkey_len` and `pubkey` are omitted in the YIELD messages.

 For a registered wallet, the hmac must be correct.

 For a default wallet, `hmac` must be equal to 32 bytes `0`.

 #### Client commands